Chris Carter (screenwriter)

-Christopher Carl Carter (born October 13, 1956) is an American television and film producer, director and writer who gained fame in the 1990s as the creator of the Fox science fiction supernatural drama series The X-Files.
+Christopher Carl Carter (born October 13, 1956) is an American television and film producer, director and writer.
 Born in Bellflower, California, Carter graduated with a degree in journalism from California State University, Long Beach before spending thirteen years working for Surfing Magazine.
-After beginning his television career working on television films for Walt Disney Studios, Carter rose to fame in 1993 for creating The X-Files.
+After beginning his television career working on television films for Walt Disney Studios, Carter rose to fame in the 1990s for creating the Fox science fiction supernatural drama series The X-Files.
 The show earned high viewership ratings, and eventually led to Carter's being able to negotiate the creation of future series.

-Carter has his own television production company, Ten Thirteen Productions, wherein he went on to create three more series for the network—Millennium, a doomsday-themed series which met with critical approval and low viewer numbers; Harsh Realm, which was canceled after three episodes had aired; and The Lone Gunmen, a spin-off of The X-Files which lasted for a single season.
+Carter has his own television production company, Ten Thirteen Productions, wherein he went on to create three more series for the network—Millennium, a doomsday-themed series which met with critical approval and low viewer numbers.
+Harsh Realm, which was canceled after three episodes had aired; and The Lone Gunmen, a spin-off of The X-Files which lasted for a single season.
 Carter's film roles include writing both of The X-Files' cinematic spin-offs—1998's successful The X-Files and the poorly received 2008 follow-up The X-Files: I Want to Believe, the latter of which he also directed—while his television credits have earned him several accolades including eight Primetime Emmy Award nominations.

 Early life

-Chris Carter was born on October 13, 1956 in Bellflower, California.
+Chris Carter was born on October 13, 1956, in Bellflower, California.
 His father worked in the construction industry.
 Carter has described his childhood as "fairly normal", and was fond of both Little League Baseball and surfing; his surfing stance is goofy footed.
 He attended California State University, Long Beach in Long Beach, graduated with a journalism degree in 1979.
 An avid surfer, he began writing for Surfing Magazine, a San Clemente-based journal, eventually becoming its editor at the age of 28.
 Carter would work for the magazine for thirteen years, and credits his tenure there for teaching him how to run a business.
 It was also at this time that Carter began taking an interest in pottery, making "hundreds of thousands of pieces" of dinnerware as a hobby.
 He has compared the process of making pottery to Zen meditations, although he has since thrown out most of his work.